 7. Don’t worry if you don’t have a textbook child

 It’s quite easy to become stressed when reading all the textbooks, especially with regard to developmental milestones.
 If your child is not sitting up, crawling, walking and talking according to the “normal” schedule, try to remember that every baby is unique and will develop in their own good time and way.
-Parenting forums and groups can be reassuring as you share your experiences with others and discover that they also have similar struggles and joys.
+Parenting forums and groups can be reassuring as you share your experiences with others.
+When you become a parent, you discover that the other parents also have similar struggles and joys.

 8. Have fun with the photos

 Whatever you do, don’t forget to take lots of photos of precious moments with your little one.
-If I had known how quickly the months and years would pass, I would probably have taken more pictures and videos, as those years can never be recreated or relived.
+If I had known how quickly the months and years would pass, I would probably have taken more pictures and videos, as those years of becoming a parent and enjoying parenthood with the bundle of joy can never be recreated or relived.

 9. Going out will become a major undertaking